You’ve made the decision to write a book, and now you’re researching if Xlibris Publishing is the right choice for you.

 The additional features included are: 24/7 ultra-personalized service, multi-platform promotional opportunities, a book video with professional voice-over, a social media set-up guide, display space at one book exhibit, enhanced online exposure, and more.

 The overall package costs $15,299.
-For a breakdown of everything included in the Platinum package, you can check the Xlibris Executive Publishing Package here.
+You can check the Xlibris Executive Publishing Package for a breakdown of everything included in the Platinum package.

 You can check out the Xlibiris publishing to see all of the goodies the package includes.
 You are paying some big dollars here so you better be prepared to get overwhelmed.